GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 • Original graphics produced by your agency.

-5.2 Trademark protection
+5.2 Brand protection

 VI.
-GEO and E-E-A-T: Google's winning combination
+GEO and E-E-A-T: Google's winning duo

 • Experience: Include concrete feedback, real photos, and original product tests.